ioccc-src/winner/2024/rules.md

 # 28th International Obfuscated C Code Contest Official Rules

 <p class="leftbar">
-Copyright &copy; 2024-2025 Leonid A. Broukhis and Landon Curt Noll.
+Copyright &copy; %%DATE_RANGE%% Leonid A. Broukhis and Landon Curt Noll.
 </p>

 All Rights Reserved.
 Permission for personal, education or non-profit use is